kevinweber/wbounce/readme.txt

 * Determine cookie domain, delay, and more!
 * Display popup on enter
 * Templates
-* Styling options (e.g., display "x" icon to close the popup, set background transparency, ...)
+* Styling options (display "x" icon to close the popup, set background transparency, ...)
 * Define custom content for pages and posts individually
 * Intelligent timer (e.g., display popup when the user is inactive for a certain time period)
 * Event tracking to measure wBounce with Google Analytics (a tutorial is going to be created, too)